open-telemetry/opentelemetry-rust/examples/aws-xray/README.md

 - Child Span (on Client)
 - Child Span from a Remote Parent (on Server)
   - Extracting parent information from `x-amzn-trace-id`
-- SpanContext Propagation (from Client to Server)
+- SpanReference Propagation (from Client to Server)
 - Span Events
 - Span Attributes